 “ Faculty-principal Investigators (PIs) set the tone for safety for the laboratory group; bench researchers look to and take their lead from PIs regarding prioritization for safety within the laboratory.”

-PI’s can have a significant impact on the level of preparedness of their laboratory by:
+Faculty, instructors and TAs can have a significant impact on preparedness in the laboratory by:

 - Making safety and preparedness a priority in laboratory discussion.